swekkiekekkie/codereview-beamer-presentation/docs/functions_and_methods.md

 ```

 In the refactored code, we have defined two functions: `CalculateArea` and `CalculatePerimeter`.
 These functions encapsulate the logic for calculating the area and perimeter of a rectangle, respectively.
 By calling these functions, we avoid repeating the same code and make the program more modular and readable.

+## Reference
+For more details on the allowed and disallowed constructs at this phase, refer to the [Functions and Methods](teaching_order.md#functions-and-methods) section in the `docs/teaching_order.md` file.